marc2332/bliss/doc/docs/flint_scan_info.md

 - `start/end` will be also used to constrain the displayed view.

 Then `min` and `max` should be set close to the real data which will be provided by the channel.
-Using theorical range of an axis is not a good idea.
+Using theoretical range of an axis is not a good idea.

 ## Scatter rendering